pvcraven/arcade_book/source/chapters/18_sprites_and_collisions/sprites.rst

     output = "Score: " + str(self.score)
     arcade.draw_text(output, 10, 20, arcade.color.WHITE, 14)

-Rather than do that ``"Score: " + str(self.score)`` it is possible to do print formatting if you are using Python 3.6 or later.
-We'll talk more about print formatting later, but that code would look like:
+Rather than do that ``"Score: " + str(self.score)`` it is possible to use string formatting .
+We'll talk more about this in the :ref:`string_formatting` chapter.
+That code would look like:

 .. code-block:: Python